Home

 In July 1910, the Pittsburgh Gazette-Times noted in its Jeannette gossip column that “Harrison Younkin and granddaughter, Miss Edna Chalfant, left on a tour of Iowa, Kansas and Colorado.
 They expect to be absent six weeks.”

-Circa 1917, at the death of his brother Ross, he was named in the newspaper obituary, and lived in Jeannette.
+Circa 1917, at the death of his brother Ross, he was named in the newspaper obituary, and continued to dwll in Jeannette.

-Their final move, at the end of 1917 or very early 1918, was into the home of their married daughter Ada Jones in Indiana, Indiana County, PA. this may have been the result of a partial stroke suffered on his birthday, June 25, 1917.
+Their final move, at the end of 1917 or very early 1918, was into the home of their married daughter Ada Jones in Indiana, Indiana County, PA.
+This may have been the result of a partial stroke suffered on his birthday, June 25, 1917.
 At Christmas 1917, the Younkins celebrated the holiday with the Joneses and married daughters from St. Louis and Clarksburg, WV.

 Afflicted with a lesion on his heart valve, and added to chronic kidney ailments, he died in the Jones home in Indiana at the age of 76 on June 18, 1919.
 The family name on his Pennsylvania death certificate was "Younkins."
 Burial was in the Oakland Cemetery in Indiana, following funeral services led by Dr. B.W.
 Hutchinson.
 His death was noted in an obituary in the Indiana Evening Gazette and a one-paragraph story in the Connellsville Daily Courier.
 At his death, his monthly pension payments totaled $38.